Xilinx/meta-xilinx/meta-xilinx-standalone-sdt/README.md

-# meta-xilinx-standalone-experimental
+# meta-xilinx-standalone-sdt

-This layer contains experimental items that may eventually be added to the meta-xilinx-standalone layer.
-The components in this layer may or may not be buildable as they may require unreleased code.
+This layer contains System Device Tree items that are related to the meta-xilinx-standalone layer.

-The non-Linux software components are still in development and this should be considered to be a preview release only.
-For instance, some components may not be buildable, expect APIs to change on various parts and pieces.

 ## Build Instructions